Nightnoise: 1987–1990

-Three years later, Mícheál's sister, Irish pianist and vocalist Tríona Ní Dhomhnaill, who performed with her brother in Skara Brae, Relativity, and the Bothy Band, and Irish-American flutist Brian Dunning joined the original duo.
+Three years later, Mícheál's sister, Irish pianist and vocalist Tríona Ní Dhomhnaill, who performed with her brother in Skara Brae, Relativity, and the Bothy Band, and Irish-American flutist Brian Dunning (flautist) joined the original duo.
 Nightnoise, the band, was born.
 The quartet's first album Something of Time, was released by Windham Hill in 1987.
 It was followed by At the End of the Evening (1988), The Parting Tide (1990).
 This would be the last album to feature the playing and writing of Billy Oskay, who chose to follow his dream of owning his own recording studio, Big Red Studio.

 1991–1997

 Following Oskay's departure, Scottish fiddler Johnny Cunningham, a former member of Silly Wizard who had played with Tríona and Mícheál in the band Relativity, took over Oskay's duties.
 The band took on a much more Irish-centric sound, while still retaining their own signature style.
-The revamped Nightnoise went on to release the albums Shadow of Time (1994), A Different Shore (1995), and The White Horse Sessions (1997), an album featuring live concert performances mixed in with in-studio live performances, with their Windham Hill colleagues as their audience.
+The revamped Nightnoise went on to release the albums Shadow of Time (1994) and A Different Shore (1995), and a collaboration with japanese singer Mimori Yusa in her album Mizu Iro (Water Blue) (1994).

+Nightnoise's last album, The White Horse Sessions (1997), featured live concert performances mixed in with in-studio live performances, with their Windham Hill colleagues as their audience.
 The album also featured original material only available in this live format (the songs "Heartwood", "Do We", and "Murdo of the Moon"), as well as a cover of Van Morrison's classic "Moondance".
 This album marked the end of the band's contractual obligations to Windham Hill, and they decided to relocate to Ireland, going on hiatus while they each focused on their own projects.

+1997–2003

 The White Horse Sessions proved to be the last Nightnoise album.
 Cunningham left the band following its release, and was replaced by Irish fiddler John Fitzpatrick.
 In a 1999 interview, Mícheál Ó Domhnaill stated that Nightnoise had not broken up, and that the band would be getting together again shortly.
-The band did indeed record new material (both original compositions and covers of classic songs), but they were all made for albums other than their own.
+The band did indeed record new material from 1997 to 2002 (both original compositions and covers of classic songs), but they were all made for albums other than their own.
 Nightnoise officially disbanded towards the end of 2003.

 Johnny Cunningham died on 15 December 2003, from a heart attack.
 He was 46 years old.
 Mícheál Ó Domhnaill died from a heart attack in July 2006 at his home in Dublin, Ireland, at the age of 54.

 Dunning died on 10 February 2022, at the age of 70.
+John Fitzpatrick died on July 2023, at the age of 55.